 There is no bad time to book flights to San Diego.
 The warm climate makes San Diego a year-round destination spot.

-San Diego’s peak season runs from May to October.
-Sailing is at its height and many festivals take place in San Diego during this time.
+May to October.
+Sailing is at its peak and many festivals take place in San Diego.

-November to January is the best time to take a cheap flight to San Diego, as this is the city’s off season.
+November to January is the best time to take a cheap flight to San Diego.

 Getting around San Diego